 A European Table of Frequency Allocations and Applications for the frequency range 8.3 kHz to 3000 GHz (the ECA Table) is provided in EFIS.
 It is included in the ERC Report 25 (latest ed.
-June 2016) which is available for download (pdf).
+October 2018) which is available for here (pdf).
 The ECA Table in EFIS also contains ECA footnotes relevant to the European allocation, an application, or the frequency band and ITU Radio Regulations footnotes for Region 1

 In addition to the actual ECA table of Allocations and Publications, a wealth of additional information is uploaded to the ECA table in EFIS in the form of documents: ECC Decision and Recommendations, RIS models, EC Decisions, Class 1 sub-class information, Harmonised Standards and, in the special Spectrum Inventory section, and linked to the ECA table, non-regulatory information on spectrum inventory and the evolution of spectrum use can be found in the form of documents such as ECC and CEPT Reports, ETSI SRDocs and Draft SRDocs.